- In Europe, Brexit negotiations and the concerns about euro area growth outlook dominate

 - The pressures emerging markets face continue to feature heavily in global risks

 There is an undeniable correlation between geopolitics, market sentiment and the macro trading environment.
-In an era when a possible geopolitical escalation could be triggered by a single tweet, developed markets are beginning to behave more and more like emerging markets and politics is a major influencer.
+In an era when a single tweet could trigger a geopolitical escalation, developed markets are beginning to behave more like emerging markets and political wrangling continues to be a major driver.